Middle East flight updates: International airlines extend suspensions | The National

 Turkish Airlines

 Unused tickets can be refunded free of charge, while partially used tickets will be refunded for any unused flight segments.
-Passengers may also extend the validity of their tickets until May 10, without additional fees or penalties.
+Passengers may also extend the validity of their tickets until June 10, without an additional fee or penalty.

 KLM